livaschar/mofsynth/docs/source/mofid_help.rst

-Help to Install mofid Module
+Help to install mofid module
 ============================

 Run the following commands in a Debian system: